-The Group has an experienced management team that have a proven capability in planning, executing and delivering large infrastructure projects and has demonstrated the capability of doing so.
+The Group has an experienced management team that have

+a proven capability in planning, executing and delivering

+large infrastructure projects and has demonstrated the capability of doing so.
+It has recruited a number of additional experienced employees over the past year.
 A proven process is in place to ensure that all the necessary documentation and information is submitted to the relevant authorities with each planning application.
 In addition, the Group engages in extensive community consultation processes to ensure all public concerns are dealt with.